Have you taken a good, hard look at the amount of men’s hair products that are on the shelves today?

 Not to mention, how do you learn how to use it if you’ve never used it before?

-Read through this quick primer to learn about the differences of pomade vs. gel, and make a difference in your personal appearance with the right hair product.
+Read through this quick primer to learn about the differences between pomade vs. gel, and make a difference in your personal appearance with the right hair product.

 There are two kinds of pomades available on the market.
 They are either oil-based or water-based.
-Each has their own specific pros and cons.
+Each has its own specific pros and cons.